AkimBolushbek/wordpress-soc-2007/trunk/zooplah/readme.txt

 IF A THEME DOESN'T WORK
 That's a very real possibility.
-Please don't report bugs or do anything to your plugin until after Summer of Code 2007.
+Please don't report bugs or do anything to your theme until after Summer of Code 2007.
 Before then, the plugin will be considered unfinished and subject to major modifications, improvements, etc.  However, after that time, two courses of action are possible.